 Mens Volleyball Competition

-As aforementioned, cricket and football may appeal to the majority of Bangladeshis, but not to everyone.
-So instead of leaving them out, London Tigers went about setting up a volleyball competition in Sylhet that allowed newly formed teams to compete in front of friends and locals.
-Similar to other events, this is a great way of increasing community cohesion and just generally improves the morale of the city.
+London Tigers also set up a volleyball competition in Sylhet that allowed newly formed teams to compete in front of friends and the wider community.
+Similar to other events, this is a great way of increasing community cohesion and just generally increase pride and confidence in the local area and builds bridges between generations.

 It is worth noting that volleyball is an Olympic sport, so by trying to generate interest, this event gives Bangladeshi athletes a hope of competing in the biggest global sporting competition in the world.
-The event was targeted at anyone and was a good way of allowing rough athletic potential to develop through an alternative sport.
+The event was open to all and attracted a great deal of interest from poor households.

 MPs Cricket Match

-In May, the London Tigers arranged a cricket match to be played at Barclays Bank Sports Ground in Ealing between English and Bangladeshi MPs.
+In May, London Tigers arranged a cricket match to be played at Barclays Bank Sports Ground in Ealing between English and Bangladeshi MPs

-This was a fun and exciting way to strengthen parliamentary relations between the two countries as well as a way of London Tigers becoming more recognised by both nations.
+This was a fun and exciting way to strengthen parliamentary relations between the two countries as well as a way of raising the profile of ‘sports for change’ and the need for more youth empowerment and sports development in Bangladesh.

 Bangladesh Football tour

 An FA Chartered Standard club and officially recognised as semi-professional, the London Tigers’ own football team went on a tour of Bangladesh in February.
-A culture shock to some of the Tigers, they bravely explored the jungle nonetheless, embarking on an adventure of sporting philanthropy.
+It was a profoundly life changing experience for the players who came home with a clear understanding of the challenges facing poor people living in urban slums and remote rural villages.

-The tour began with a match against an u16 team in Sylhet (pictured below) that the London Tigers had created in 2010.
-The two prides clashed in front of a crowd of over 3000 locals on a testing pitch, seeing the touring side win 2-1 in a friendly yet toughly contested match.
-A spectacle such as this would have been sure to have a massive impact on not only the adoring fans, but the whole of Sylhet, as the local people can see the camaraderie between the two teams and begin to understand how something as simple as a football team can build community cohesion and inspire some people to better their lives.
+The tour began with a match against the London Tigers u16 team in Sylhet (pictured below).
+The two ‘prides’ clashed in front of a crowd of over 3000 cheering spectators on a testing pitch, seeing the touring side win 2-1 in a friendly yet toughly contested match.
+The camaraderie between the two teams sent a very positive message to the whole Sylhet District and demonstrated the power of sport to bring people together and create new opportunities and chances.